How to Start a Small Business 101 — The Ultimate Guide

 - Small business marketing has come a long way.
 Expensive, difficult-to-track efforts like outdoor ads are now complemented by cheaper and immediately trackable options such as online advertising.
 This allows you to see a much clearer return on investment (ROI).

 - Get started early and open your new business with a bang.
 Make sure everyone you come into contact with learns what your company stands for.
 Spread the word!
+Starting a small business 101 dictates that word-of-mouth marketing is one of the most valuable marketing channels at your disposal.

 - No matter what you think of social media sites (Yelp, Google+, etc.), your customers are using them to research your business, so make sure you take ownership of your online reputation.